morotsman/morotsman.github.io/_posts/2020-07-12-java-covariance.markdown

 categories: Java, Covariance, The Liskov Substitution Principle
 ---

+## About the post
+This is the second post in a series of three about the Liskov Substitution Principle.
+The other posts focuses on [LSP] in combination with [exceptions] and [contravariance] so I will not dwell on those topics here.

 ## The Liskov Substitution Principle

 The Liskov Substitution Principle [LSP] states that: